cesslab/Frechette-Data/README.md

 # Frechette-Data
-Guillaume Frechette's Research Data
-** This Github page is a compilation of links to Guillaume Frechette's research data.
-Below is an index of the file names available for Guillaume's papers, which you can find within this page. **
+** This GitHub page is a compilation of links to Guillaume Frechette's research data.
+Below is an index of Guillaume's papers with data available to download, which you can find within this GitHub page. **

 Fréchette, Guillaume R., Alessandro Lizzeri, and Jacopo Perego (2021) Rules and Commitment in Communication: An Experimental Analysis